auth0/docs/articles/architecture-scenarios/checklists.md

 ## How to use the checklists

-1. Right-click the links below to open each checklists in a new tab.
+1. Right-click the links below to open each checklist in a new tab.
 2. Save a copy or export them to another spreadsheet application.
 3. Customize the checklists to suit your needs.